How to Become a Surgical Technologist in Rhode Island

 The state of Rhode Island may not require surgical techs to become certified before practicing, but multiple other states do set this requirement.
 In addition, the one accredited school for surgical techs in Rhode Island does require that you pass this exam before graduating.

 This certification serves as a testament to your skill level and understanding of the trade.
 It could lead to higher pay, an increase in job offers or, at the least, an easier job-seeking process.

 The CST exam is offered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
 You will have to pay a $290 exam fee and show proof that you’ve completed a surgical technology training program accredited by either the CAAHEP or the ABHES.
 You can also sit for this exam if you’ve completed a surgical tech training program provided by the military.

 Every four years, you will need to recertify with the NBSTSA.
 You can recertify either by retaking the exam or submitting documentation of 60 additional completed credit hours of coursework over the four years between exams.

-Rhode Island is expected to see two percent growth in the surgical tech job market within the 10-year period from 2016 to 2026, according to data from the Projections Managing Partnership (PMP).
-In 2016, there were about 300 surgical techs working in this state, and there is expected to be a total of 310 people working in this field by 2026.
+Rhode Island is expected to see two percent growth in the surgical tech job market within the 10 years from 2016 to 2026, according to data from the Projections Managing Partnership (PMP).
+In 2016, about 300 surgical techs were working in this state, and there is expected to be a total of 310 people working in this field by 2026.

-Those working as surgical techs in Rhode Island earned about $27.90 per hour, or $58,040 per year, in 2019, according to Bureau of Labor Statistics (BLS) data.
-The highest paid surgical techs in the state made an annual income of $75,900 during the same year.
+Those working as surgical techs in Rhode Island earned about $28.43 per hour, or $59,120 per year, in 2021, according to Bureau of Labor Statistics (BLS) data.
+The highest-paid surgical techs in the state made an annual income of $74,250 during the same year.